Tom Belsø: Complete Formula One results

 ‡ Belsø took part in practice only.
 The car was driven in the race by Howden Ganley.

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

 Personal life

-In 1977 he founded Belso Cereals, a manufacturing company based in Peterborough.
+In 1977 he founded Belso Cereals, a food manufacturing company based in Peterborough.

 On 12 January 2020 Belsø died from stomach cancer; he was 77 years old.